TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 36/Job 36.9.md

 ---

-Then he showeth them their work, And their transgressions, that they have behaved themselves proudly.
+then he shows them their work, and their transgressions, that they have behaved themselves proudly.